2025/6

 Kit Pre-season, City announced 3 new kits for the season, in red, blue and black, they all came with familiar runes in the design and were launched at iconic sites around York.

 Face Painting Again returned to the LNER on July 30 as a part of the open training session.
+Watch Ben Brookes' youtube channel and some footage of the day.

 Geography Once again, the National Leagaue will have a strong southern basis.
 For City, there are 11 (including Southend) southern based opponents in an area broadly defined as the M25 and westwards, 3 opponents are midlands based and 9 (excluding Oldham) are northern based.
 For City, Truro is only new club and new ground.
 That game involves a journey of 306 miles as the crow flies or 399 miles by road, City's longest ever journey for a competitive fixture.
-For Truro, their longest is to Gateshesad (451 miles) with other long trips to Hartlepool and Carlisle.
+For Truro, their longest is to Gateshead (451 miles) with other long trips to Hartlepool and Carlisle.
 Even their "local derby" at Yeovil involves a 280 mile round trip.
 League newcomers are Carlisle, Morecambe, Brackley Town, Scunthorpe United, Truro City and Boreham Wood whilst the league loses Maidstone, Dagenham & Redbridge, AFC Fylde and Ebbsfleet through relegation and Barnet and Oldham / Southend through promotion.

 City are set to travel about 7,838 miles in the 2025/6 National League campaign, up from last season, but less than the 7,908 miles during the 2022/3 campaign.

-Getting there, one way travel distance to each opponent
+Getting there, one way travel distance to each opponent:

 1. Scunthorpe United – 49 miles